Key Takeaways

 • LLCs are required to pay Medicare taxes and Social Security on proceeds whereas Corporate stockholders are not required to pay such taxes on incomes over and above the stockholder’s income.

 If you need assistance with LLC documents, you can post your legal need on UpCounsel’s market.
-UpCounsel gets purely the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from the top law schools from all over the country.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.